RhazzXIX/calculator/README.md

 will be used.

-Wood background is from caveman of https://wallpapercave.com/hd-wood-background Font is Calcualtrix 7 by Pixel Kitchen at https://www.fontspace.com/pixel-kitchen
+Wood background is from caveman of https://wallpapercave.com/hd-wood-background Font is Calculatrix 7 by Pixel Kitchen at https://www.fontspace.com/pixel-kitchen